{{ summaryState }}

 Planned full-day science review

-Schedule without time ranges
+Schedule text without time ranges

 FAQ:

-What should a substitute plan include first?
+What belongs in a substitute plan before anything else?

-Can I use this for a half day?
+Can I use this for emergency plans?

 Glossary: